 No project can be successful with a team of one.
 Egos need to be checked at the door when team members are communicating with one another.

 Collaboration tools help streamline project management and facilitate the process of collaborating with team members and other stakeholders.

 “If you’re looking for a free and easy way to communicate and collaborate with team members — in the same office or across the globe — consider giving cloud-based project management tools a try,” says Patti Rowlson, founder and marketing director at PR Consulting Inc.“Online project management tools are great for keeping everyone informed and up to date on a variety of project types. . . from keeping a sales pipeline moving to organizing volunteer efforts.”

 Of course, collaboration software alone won’t guarantee that your team will communicate openly and efficiently.
 Whatever medium you use, communication will only be as good as the communication strategies you adopt.

-This story, "6 proven project management team communication strategies" was originally published by CIO.
+This story, "6 proven project team communication strategies" was originally published by CIO.